davisshaver/tech-docs/tools/github.md

 Code is developed on feature branches.
 Pull requests are where we [discuss the development in progress](../team-culture/code-review.md), and determine whether a given feature branch is ready for merging to master.

 The ideal pull request is as atomic as possible.
 Small, atomic changes make it much easier for the reviewer to understand and verify the change.
-If a branch seems like it’s going to span multiple changes, it's likely best to split it into multiple pull requests.
+If a branch seems like it’s going to span _unrelated_ multiple changes, it's likely best to split it into multiple pull requests.

 Please create your pull request as soon as you start work on a branch.
 If you are working on the pull request, assign it to yourself.
 If you're want feedback or a #reviewmerge from someone else, assign the pull request to them.